Cramer's Mad Money Recap: FAANG, Microsoft, PayPal

 To sign up for Jim Cramer's free Booyah! newsletter with all of his latest articles and videos please click here.

-At the time of publication, Cramer's Action Alerts PLUS had a position in FB, AMZN, AAPL, NFLX, GOOGL MSFT, PYPL.
+At the time of publication, Cramer's Action Alerts PLUS had a position in FB, AMZN, AAPL, NFLX, GOOGL, MSFT, NVDA, AMD.